Loading…

 For adjacent context on financial services, see AI for banking and finance Australia.

-Insurance is one of the more regulated industries in Australia and AI doesn't change that — it just adds new failure modes.
+Insurance is one of the more regulated industries in Australia — alongside sectors like pharmaceutical companies — and AI doesn't change that.
+It just adds new failure modes.

 In practice this means: data residency is in scope, third-party AI providers need to be onboarded as material service providers, and any model that touches a customer outcome needs a documented governance pack — risk assessment, monitoring plan, human-in-the-loop position, and complaints pathway.